Dr. Silver of the University of Massachusetts Medical School has no relevant financial relationships to disclose.)

 Strokes may be either hemorrhagic or ischemic.
 Eighty-seven percent of all strokes are due to ischemia (Lloyd-Jones et al 2010).
 On average, every 40 seconds someone in the United States has a stroke.

-The classic definition of ischemic stroke is a sudden, focal neurologic deficit lasting more than 24 hours, confined to an area of the brain or eye perfused by a specific artery, and presumed to be of vascular origin.
+The classic definition of ischemic stroke, and one still used by the World Health Organization classification, is a sudden, focal neurologic deficit lasting more than 24 hours, confined to an area of the brain or eye perfused by a specific artery, and presumed to be of vascular origin.
 The classic definition of transient ischemic attack is a sudden, focal neurologic deficit lasting fewer than 24 hours, confined to an area of the brain or eye perfused by a specific artery, and presumed to be of vascular origin (Albers et al 2002).
 The 24-hour definition distinguishing transient ischemic attacks from ischemic strokes was arbitrarily chosen.
-Studies using diffusion-weighted magnetic resonance imaging show that almost 50% of all events classified as transient ischemic attacks are associated with positive scans (Kidwell et al 1999).
-Half of these patients have permanent changes on follow-up imaging.
-The percentage of patients with a diffusion-weighted magnetic resonance imaging lesion increases with increasing total symptom duration.
-Because most transient ischemic attacks last less than 1 hour, a proposed new tissue-based definition of transient ischemic attack is “a brief episode of neurologic dysfunction caused by focal brain or retinal ischemia, with clinical symptoms typically lasting less than 1 hour, and without evidence of acute infarction” (Albers et al 2002).
+Studies using diffusion-weighted magnetic resonance imaging show that about a third of all events classified as transient ischemic attacks are associated with positive scans (Brazzelli et al 2014).
+The percentage of patients with a diffusion-weighted magnetic resonance imaging lesion increases with increasing total symptom duration (Kidwell et al 1999).
+A proposed definition of stroke was “a brief episode of neurologic dysfunction caused by focal brain or retinal ischemia, with clinical symptoms typically lasting less than 1 hour, and without evidence of acute infarction” (Albers et al 2002).
 Using such a definition would decrease transient ischemic attack diagnoses by approximately one third and increase stroke diagnoses by less than 10% (Ovbiagele et al 2003).
-This definition of transient ischemic attack has not been widely accepted.
+The most current definition of stroke proposed by the American Stroke Association is “CNS infarction is brain, spinal cord, or retinal cell death attributable to ischemia, based on pathological, imaging, or other objective evidence of cerebral, spinal cord, or retinal focal ischemic injury in a defined vascular distribution; or clinical evidence of cerebral, spinal cord, or retinal focal ischemic injury based on symptoms persisting ≥24 hours or until death, and other etiologies excluded” (Sacco et al 2013).

 The content you are trying to view is available only to logged in, current MedLink Neurology subscribers.